Public Annex Framework™

 Switzerland’s global reputation as a financial safe haven is not self-sustaining.
 It relies on constant vigilance, transparency, and the courage to confront silent risk.
 This annex is submitted by a harmed investor whose lifetime savings were lost on a platform that benefited from Swiss jurisdictional presence while operating beyond Swiss regulatory reach.

 The result is not merely a personal loss, it is the erosion of public trust in Switzerland’s reputation as a hub for serious, safe financial innovation.
-Whether by legal design or regulatory silence, platforms like Nexo have created an appearance of oversight that does not exist in substance.
+By exploiting regulatory ambiguity and the absence of direct FINMA oversight, platforms like Nexo AG construct a façade of Swiss regulatory protection, which misleads consumers and undermines the legitimacy of Swiss financial governance.

 This annex is submitted not to assign regulatory blame, but to ensure that no future filings can overlook the policy void in which such platforms currently operate.
 If Switzerland is to be a home for next-generation finance, then its institutions must act or acknowledge the consequences of failing to do so.